aimacode/aima-glossary/glossary.md

 It is a Mathematical method of describing limiting behavior by using an input bound function, which means that the algorithm would run in constant time if no output was given, as the rest of the factors contributing to the computation are constant.

 ## asymptotic bounded optimality

 ## ATMS

+Assumption-Based Truth Maintenance System (ATMS) allows to maintain and reason with a number of simultaneous, possibly incompatible, current sets of assumption.

 ## atom

+An atom is the smallest constituent unit of ordinary matter that has the properties of a chemical element.

 ## atomic representation

 ## atomic sentence

 ## attribute-based extraction

 ## augmented grammar

+Any grammar whose productions are augmented with conditions expressed using features.

 ## authority

 ## automatic assembly sequencing

 ## autonomy